39hn-zz/eso-lang/README.md

 Parse and compile The Elder Scrolls Online's *.lang* files with node.js.

-eso-lang is an adaption of [ESOAPPS](https://github.com/uesp/uesp-esoapps)'s EsoLangFile implementation.
+eso-lang is an adaption of [ESOAPPS](https://github.com/uesp/uesp-esoapps)'s EsoLangFile implementation for node.js.

 ## Usage